 - If inclement weather or any other cause forces the revision or cancellation of any event, funds will not be refunded.
-These acts are god are out of the Race Directors control and therefore the event will not refund monies collected to host the planned events.
+These acts of God are out of the Race Directors control and therefore the event will not refund monies collected to host the planned events.

 - Re-location and evacuation of volunteer groups:

-- Race Director notifies coordinators/ group leaders and being volunteer removal from field of activity.
+- Race Director notifies coordinators/ group leaders regarding volunteer removal from field of activity.
 Parking areas must be accessible in the event of inclement weather.

 - Communication Plan: